celiablanco/EasyDiver2/README.md

 # Reporting bugs

-Please report any bugs to Celia Blanco (celiablanco@ucla.edu).
+Please report any bugs to Celia Blanco (celia.blanco@bmsis.org).

 When reporting bugs, please include the full output printed in the terminal when running the pipeline.